fenok/react-router-typesafe-routes/README.md

 #### Types composition

 Pathless routes can be composed to other routes to share types.
-Please refer to [Advanced examples - Share types between routes](#share-types-between-routes).
+Please refer to [Advanced examples: Share types between routes](#share-types-between-routes).

 Multiple routes can be composed.
 For parameters with the same name, the rightmost route takes precedence.